 - ½ teaspoon grated orange zest

-- In a food processor, blend the ingredients for the pecan pie base.
+- In a food processor, blend the ingredients for the pecan pie crust.
 Blend until they resemble sticky crumbles.

 - Press the dough into the pie dish with your hands.
 Use the back of a teaspoon to smooth the base and edges.
 Trim the top of the sides with a sharp knife to get a clean edge.

-- Place in the freezer whilst you make the filling.
+- Place the pie crust in the freezer to chill whilst you make the filling.

 - Roughly chop 2 cups of pecans.
 Set aside.

-- Powder the Lakanto in a high speed blender or with a coffee grinder.
+- Powder the golden sweetener in a high-speed blender or with a coffee grinder.
 (Optional, but recommended)

-- Place the eggs, melted and cooled butter (***see notes), golden Lakanto, vanilla, salt, cinnamon and orange zest in a mixing bow.
-Mix for 1 minute with a hand mixer and then drizzle in the cream, whisking for 1 more minute until smooth and light.
+- Place the eggs, melted and cooled butter (***see notes), powdered sweetener, vanilla, salt, cinnamon and orange zest in a mixing bowl.
+Mix for 1 minute with an electric mixer and then drizzle in the cream, whisking for 1 more minute until the mixture is smooth and light.

-- Add the chopped pecans to the mix and stir to combine.
-Add filling to the base and top with remaining half cup of whole pecan halves.
+- Add the chopped pecans to the filling mixture and stir to combine.
+Add the filling on top of the pie crust.
+Top the pie with the remaining half cup of whole pecan halves.

-- Bake for 45 - 55 minutes until golden.
-Allow to cool to firm up before slicing.
+- Bake the pie in the oven for 45 - 55 minutes or until the filling has set and the top is golden.
+Remove from the oven and allow to cool fully to firm up before slicing.